himeL9137/ProjectShadowCasino/replit.md

 - **File Upload**: Multer middleware for profile picture uploads

 ### Data Storage Strategy
-The application currently uses an in-memory storage system as a temporary solution, with plans to migrate to PostgreSQL:
+The application uses an in-memory storage system for development and testing:

-- **Current**: In-memory storage with mock implementations
+- **Current**: In-memory storage with complete feature implementations
-- **Planned**: PostgreSQL with Drizzle ORM
+- **Database**: PostgreSQL disabled, all data is temporary and resets on restart
-- **Migration Ready**: Database schemas defined, migration scripts prepared
+- **Migration Ready**: Database schemas defined, can be enabled when needed
 - **Session Storage**: Memory-based session store for development

 ## Key Components